quest-bih/ContriBOT/README.md

-# CRediT
+# ContriBOT
-Detection and extraction of CRediT author statements from scientific papers
+Detection and extraction of Author Contribution statements and Acknowledgements from scientific papers